-The Category 3 CMV vessels in the cmv_c3 sector use residual oil.
-The emissions in the cmv_c3 sector are comprised of primarily foreign-flagged ocean-going vessels, referred to as C3 CMV ships.
+The Category 3 CMV vessels in the cmv\c3 sector use residual oil.
+The emissions in the cmv\c3 sector are comprised of primarily foreign-flagged ocean-going vessels, referred to as C3 CMV ships.
 The C3 portion of the CMV inventory includes these ships in several intra-port modes (i.e., cruising, hoteling, reduced speed zone, maneuvering, and idling) and an underway mode, and includes near-port auxiliary engine emissions.

-The cmv c3 sector uses 2014NEIv2 emissions that have been converted to point format, and projected to
+The cmv\c3 sector uses AIS derived 2017 NEI emissions in a gridded point source format.
+Emissions from the Emissions Control Area-International Marine Organization (ECA-IMO)-based C3 CMV are used for waters not covered by the AIS selection (portions of FIPS code 98001).